Skip to main content

 • Default storage location: system default path (Tools → File → Open Image Folder)

-• To change the storage location: Tools → File → Options
+• To change format or storage location: Tools → File → Options

 Camera Simulation